Chris Hedges

-Christopher Lynn Hedges (born September 18, 1956) is an American journalist, Presbyterian minister, author, and commentator.
+Christopher Lynn Hedges (born September 18, 1956) is an American journalist, author, commentator and Presbyterian minister.

-In his early career, Hedges worked as a freelance war correspondent in Central America for The Christian Science Monitor, NPR, and Dallas Morning News.
+In his early career, Hedges worked as a freelance war correspondent in Central America for The Christian Science Monitor, NPR, and The Dallas Morning News.
 Hedges reported for The New York Times from 1990 to 2005, and served as the Times Middle East Bureau Chief and Balkan Bureau Chief during the wars in the former Yugoslavia.
 In 2001, Hedges contributed to The New York Times staff entry that received the 2002 Pulitzer Prize for Explanatory Reporting for the paper's coverage of global terrorism.

 Hedges produced a weekly column for Truthdig for 14 years until the outlet's hiatus in 2020.
 His books include War Is a Force That Gives Us Meaning (2002), a finalist for the National Book Critics Circle Award for Nonfiction; American Fascists: The Christian Right and the War on America (2007); Death of the Liberal Class (2010); and Days of Destruction, Days of Revolt (2012), written with cartoonist Joe Sacco.

-Hedges hosted the television program On Contact for RT America from 2016 to 2022.
+Hedges writes a weekly column at Scheerpost and hosts the program The Chris Hedges Report.

 Early life

-Christopher Lynn Hedges was born on September 18, 1956 in St. Johnsbury, Vermont.
+Hedges was born on September 18, 1956, in St. Johnsbury, Vermont.
 His father was a World War II veteran, Presbyterian minister, and anti-war activist.
 He was raised in rural Schoharie County, New York, southwest of Albany.

 Education

 Hedges received a scholarship to attend Loomis Chaffee School, a private boarding school in Windsor, Connecticut.
 Hedges founded an underground newspaper at the school that was banned by the administration and resulted in his being put on probation.
 He participated in track and graduated in 1975.

 Hedges enrolled into Colgate University and, though heterosexual, helped found an LGBT student group.
 Hedges received his Bachelor of Arts degree in English from Colgate in 1979.
-He sought a postgraduate education at Harvard University's Divinity School where he studied under James Luther Adams in addition to studying classics and Classical Greek.
-While attending Harvard, Hedges lived in Roxbury, a blighted inner city neighborhood in Boston, where he worked as a seminarian and ran a small church.
+He sought a postgraduate education at Harvard University's Divinity School, where he studied under James Luther Adams in addition to studying classics and Classical Greek.
+While attending Harvard, Hedges lived in Roxbury, a neighborhood in Boston, where he worked as a seminarian and ran a small church.
 He was also a member of the Greater Boston YMCA's boxing team, writing that the boxing gym was "the only place I felt safe."